-Resolute Forest Products’ proactive approach to safety has given rise to a number of innovations and contributed to industry recognition.
+Resolute Forest Products’ proactive approach to safety has given rise to a number of innovations and contributed to our leadership position in the industry.

-From 2011 to 2013, the company recorded an average of 20 cuts per year, which accounted for more than 15% of our Occupational Safety and Health Administration (OSHA) recordable injuries.
-With the implementation of cutting tool policies and the gate-to-gate use of cut resistant gloves at all our operations, hand injuries from cut hazards have dropped to only one incident in 2014 and zero incidents in 2015.
+From 2011 to 2013, the company recorded an average of 20 hand cuts per year, which accounted for more than 15% of our Occupational Safety and Health Administration (OSHA) recordable injuries.
+With the implementation of cutting tool policies and mandatory wearing of cut-resistant gloves at all our facilities, hand injuries from cuts have dropped significantly, with only one incident reported in 2014, and none in 2015.

 Chemical Protective Suits

-Our policy governing the use of chemical protective suits has reduced chemical splash injuries substantially since 2012.
-The suits, however, can be uncomfortably hot and can sometimes lead to user heatstroke.
-Our Calhoun, (Tennessee) and Kénogami (Quebec) mills worked with suppliers in 2014 to design more comfortable protective clothing made of a breathable fabric that prevents penetration by a variety of chemicals.
+Our policy governing the use of chemical protective suits reduced chemical splash injuries substantially beginning in 2012, but the suits can be uncomfortably hot and can sometimes lead to user heatstroke.
+Our Calhoun (Tennessee) and Kénogami (Quebec) mills worked with suppliers to design more comfortable protective clothing made of a breathable fabric that prevents penetration by a variety of chemicals.

 Beyond its positive impact at our operations, other forest products companies are adopting these suits as their benefits in the industry become more widely known.

-Our proactive leadership and commitment to safety has garnered extensive external recognition.
+Our proactive leadership and commitment to safety have garnered extensive external recognition: